FlightControl-Master/MOOSE/docs/Usage_Guide.md

 ## 2.2.2) Download and install the Eclipse Lua Development Tools (LDT), which is an advanced lua editor.

 1. If you don't have JAVA yet, you may have to install [java](https://www.java.com/en/download) first.
 2. Download and Install [Eclipse LDT](https://eclipse.org/ldt) on your Windows 64 bit system.

-This is a free lua editor based on the Eclipse ecosystem.
-The advantage of LDT is that it greatly enhances your lua development environment with intellisense, better search capabilities etc.
+Now you should have a working LDT on your system.

 ## 2.2.3) Configure your LDT for the usage of MOOSE.

-The section explains how to configure your Eclipse LDT environment, link it with the MOOSE respository.
+You need to configure your Eclipse LDT environment and link it with the MOOSE respository.
 This will enable you to **start developing mission scripts** in lua, which will be **fully intellisense enabled**!!!

+Please follow the steps outlined!

 ### 2.2.3.1) Create a new **Workspace** in LDT.

-The LDT editor has a concept of "workspaces", this contains all your settings of your editing environment, like views, menu options etc.
+The LDT editor has a concept of **Workspaces**, which contains all your settings of your editing environment, like views, menu options etc, and your code...
+Nothing to pay attention to really, but you need to set it up!
+When you open EclipseLDT for the first time, it will ask you where to put your *workspace area*...

 1. Open Eclipse LDT.
 2. Select the default workspace that LDT suggests.